A few words about blocking people

 Maybe going back to a regular job would be a better idea, now when I feel like I can be myself.

-I just hope my perception of being the same like other people will always stay the same.
+I just hope my perception of being the same like other people will always stay with me.